MewsSystems/gitbook-connector-api/use-cases.md

 Upon a Reputation management system associating feedback with a customer the [Update customer](operations/customers.md#update-customer) operation should be added to the customer profile in Mews.
 The customer classification type `Previous complaint` is one which should be used when negative feedback has been received.
 Further to this, keywords from the complaint and a url to the survey or Tripadvisor post can be added to the customer `notes`.

-### Marketing Opt-out
+### Marketing opt-out

 A customer has the ability to opt-out of marketing communication.
-As reputation management systems are also commonly used to launch marketing campaigns, the integration should ensure that if the option, `SendMarketingEmails`, in the [customer response](customers.md#get-all-customers) is non existent then the customer is unsubscribed from any marketing.
+As reputation management systems are also commonly used to launch marketing campaigns, the integration should ensure that the [Customer](customers.md#get-all-customers) has `SendMarketingEmails` within their `Options`, if this existent, then the customer is subscribed from any marketing.

 ## Mobile key systems